scottys88/mile-money/readme.md

 **To get started on the application:**

 1) npm i
-2) run: nodemon app
-    on the login directory
+2) run: nodemon app OR npm run nodemon on the root directory

 To get started on the front end: